-An agent's utility function represents its profits.
-As such, it is simply the total revenue it receives from any sales less its total expenses, the latter of which includes the contracted cost of the input product as well as the agent's private production costs, disposal costs, and shortfall penalties.
+An agent's utility function represents its profits for the day not taking into account any future contracts.
+As such, it is simply the total revenue it receives from any sales less its total expenses, the latter of which includes the contracted cost of the input product as well as the agent's private production costs, storage costs, and shortfall penalties.